ruofeidu/DuBibtex/sigchi2/CHI_2025_program.md

 [Link](https://programs.sigchi.org/chi/2025/program/content/189076)

 Abstract: Prosociality has been well-documented to positively impact mental, social, and physical well-being.
-However, existing studies of interventions for promoting prosociality are limited by barriers such as small sample sizes and low engagement.
-To address this gap, we conducted a global well-being intervention STUDY, including more than 15,000 participants from 164 countries and regions.
-The STUDY intervention consists of seven daily micro-acts, each adapted from validated positive psychology interventions and assembled into a week-long program to promote well-being.
-Our analyses reveal new insights into the impact of well-being micro-acts across diverse populations, patterns of responses, and effectiveness of specific micro-acts, linkages between improvements in prosociality and in well-being, and the potential to predict changes in prosociality.
-This study offers valuable insights into the design of future well-being and prosociality interventions.
-We envision our work as a stepping stone towards global-scale prosociality interventions that foster a more unified and compassionate world.
+However, existing studies of interventions for promoting prosociality have limitations such as small sample sizes or unclear benchmarks.
+To address this gap, we conducted a global-scale well-being intervention deployment study, BIGJOY, with more than 18,000 participants from 172 countries and regions.
+The week-long BIGJOY intervention consists of seven daily micro-acts (i.e., brief actions that require minimal effort), each adapted from validated positive psychology interventions.
+The analyses of large-scale intervention data reveal unique insights into the impact of well-being micro-acts across diverse populations, patterns of responses, effectiveness of specific micro-acts and their nuanced impacts across different populations, linkages between improvements in prosociality and in well-being, as well as the potential for machine learning to predict changes in prosociality.
+This study offers valuable insights into a set of design guidelines for future well-being and prosociality interventions.
+We envision our work as a stepping stone towards future large-scale prosociality interventions that foster a more unified and compassionate world.